Esri/arcade-expressions/attribute_rule_calculation/SplitIntersectingLine.md

 // All fields listed here, need to be in upper case, they are forced to upper in the logic below. var remove_fields_from_new_feature = ['SHAPE_LENGTH', 'GLOBALID', 'OBJECTID'];

-// The line class to split
-var line_class_name = "line";
+// The line class to split, this must match what you specify in the FeatureSetByName below var line_class_name = "line";
 // This is used to get Non Editable fields, do not change the fields from * var line_fs = FeatureSetByName($datastore, "line", ['*'], true);